This page tells you about the biological therapy drug bevacizumab (Avastin) and its possible side effects. There are sections about

 - Diarrhoea and abdominal pain – this can be severe in up to 1 in 3 people treated (32%)

-- Fatigue (tiredness) during and after treatment – most people find their energy levels are back to normal after 6 months to a year
+- Tiredness (fatigue) and weakness during and after treatment – most people find their energy levels start to improve when treatment ends

 - Pain and weakness affecting your joints, muscles, chest and abdomen